Parikia, Paros: The Capital That Gets Unfairly Dismissed

 WHERE TO EAT AND DRINK IN PARIKIA, PAROS

-CAFE SYMPOSIUM PAROS | One of the prettiest cafes in all of Paros, serving exceptional coffee and delicious brunch
+CAFE SYMPOSIUM PAROS | One of the prettiest café settings on the island, with exceptional coffee and a brunch menu worth the detour.

 TRAVEL INSURANCE | STAY SAFE IN GREECE

-FOR TRAVELLERS | HeyMondo - Comprehensive travel + medical insurance, an app with 24-hour medical support, and no out-of-pocket fees. *Get 5% off your policy by booking through our link here.
+FOR TRAVELLERS | HeyMondo: Comprehensive travel and medical cover, with an app offering 24-hour medical support and no out-of-pocket fees.
+Consistently our top pick.
+Use our link for 5% off your policy.

 PLANNING A TRIP TO GREECE SOON?

-THE BEST OF NAXOS | Top things to do on Naxos, Things to do in Chora Town, A guide to the pretty town of Halki, A guide to Plaka Beach
+NAXOS| Top things to do on Naxos, The best beaches on Naxos Island, Where to stay on Naxos Island, Things to do in Chora Town, A guide to the pretty town of Halki, A guide to Plaka Beach, Agios Prokopios, how to get from Athens to Naxos

-SANTORINI ATTRACTIONS | The best of Santorini, Our guide to hiking Skaros Rock, How and where to find the best Santorini sunsets
+SANTORINI | Our complete Santorini Guide, The best of Santorini, A complete guide to Oia, Santorini, Exploring the stunning Ammoudi Bay, Our guide to hiking Skaros Rock, How and where to find the best Santorini sunsets, where to stay in Santorini, How to get from Athens to Santorini

 PLAN YOUR GREEK SUMMER WITH OUR USEFUL GUIDES